davidjguru/davidjguru.github.io/_posts/2020-03-17-Thinking-about-drupal-migrations-examples.md

 ------------------------------------------------------------------------------------------------

 ## 1- Introduction

+[The Drupal Migration API](https://www.drupal.org/docs/8/api/migrate-api) can be one of the most interesting, but also one of the most complex, since its activities are often related to classes and methods of other Drupal APIs (so it's especially particular when debugging).
+In any case, and as the amount of concepts can be overwhelming, I think we could practice migration mechanics through a couple of exercises.

 Well, for this article I had proposed to model two different migration processes, under a point of view that could be summarized as **"primum vivere, deinde